Calculating the Cost of an OvoControl Program

 There are just two variables to consider in calculating the cost of a pigeon contraception program, a) automatic feeder(s), and, b) the OvoControl bait.

 1) Automatic Feeder(s)

-These machines are indespensible for commercial programs and remove most of the labor burden from daily baiting.
-Extremely dependable and durable, the feeder automatically triggers at a pre-programed time and duration each morning to dispense the appropriate quantity of OvoControl for the flock.
+These machines are indispensable for commercial programs and remove most of the labor burden from daily baiting.
+Extremely dependable and durable, the feeder automatically triggers at a pre-programmed time and duration each morning to dispense the appropriate quantity of OvoControl for the flock.

-Assume that each feeder will accomodate approximately 150 pigeons.
-Feeder "Kits" cost $224.99/unit, including the feeder, controller clock, rechargable battery and solar panel -- everything needed to get started on the pigeon control program is in the box.
+Assume that each feeder will accommodate approximately 150 pigeons.
+Feeder “Kits” cost $251.99/unit, including the feeder, controller clock, rechargeable battery and solar panel — everything needed to get started on the pigeon control program is in the box.

 2) OvoControl Bait

 OvoControl is applied at a rate of 1 pound (16 ounces) of bait per 80 pigeons, daily.
 Therefore, as a starting point, divide the number of birds in the flock by 80 to estimate the initial quantity of bait required.
 For example, 100 birds require 100/80 or 1.25lbs of bait daily, at the very beginning of the program.